Amazeryogo/Streamfish-Source-Code/SUMMERCHANGES2021.md

-## These are the changes done to Streamfish during summer*
+## These are the changes to be done Streamfish during summer*

 ### A new type of post with a limit of 1000 words and has a title (basically a blog)